 Additional investment authority.

-Qualifying governments may invest the amount described in subdivision 3
+Qualifying governments may invest the amount described in subdivision 3:

-(1) in index mutual funds based in the United States and indexed to a broad market United States equity index; o
+(1) in index mutual funds based in the United States and indexed to a broad market United States equity index; or

 (2) with the Minnesota State Board of Investment subject to such terms and minimum amounts as may be adopted by the board.
-Index mutual fund investments must be made directly with the main sales office of the fund
+Index mutual fund investments must be made directly with the main sales office of the fund.

 Subd.
 3.